MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

 ![Placeholder for screen to come.](media/calling-meetings-9.JPG "Placeholder for screen to come")

 ## Admit a participant from outside your organization

+> [!NOTE]
+> Dynamics 365 Guides users might not be able to join scheduled meetings between different companies if link-rewriting (URL-rewriting services) are used to fight spam.
+To make sure that users can join scheduled meetings in this situation, add an exception so that links from teams.microsoft.com are not rewritten.

 If a participant wants to join the meeting, but they're not part of your organization, a notification appears at the top of the Meeting window to let you know that the participant is waiting in the lobby.
 A **Participants** button with a red dot (showing action required) appears in the bottom-right corner of the Meeting window.